Skip to content

 The EAAN continues to generate active debate in epistemology and philosophy of religion.
 Several developments are worth noting:

 Evolutionary debunking arguments.
-The broader family of evolutionary debunking arguments - which use evolutionary origins to cast doubt on moral beliefs, mathematical beliefs, or religious beliefs - has grown substantially.
-Ironically, some of these arguments are used against theism: if religious beliefs evolved because they were adaptive (promoting group cohesion and cooperation), that gives us reason to doubt their truth, not affirm it.
+The broader family of evolutionary debunking arguments - which use evolutionary origins to cast doubt on moral, mathematical, or religious beliefs - has grown a lot.
+Ironically, some are used against theism: if religious beliefs evolved because they were adaptive (promoting group cohesion and cooperation), that gives us reason to doubt their truth, not affirm it.

 Cognitive science of religion.
-Research in the cognitive science of religion suggests that humans are naturally predisposed to detect agency and purpose in the environment - a tendency called the “hyperactive agency detection device.”
-This research cuts both ways: it explains why theistic beliefs are widespread (they are cognitively natural) but also suggests they may be products of cognitive biases rather than accurate perception of reality.
+Research in the cognitive science of religion suggests humans are naturally wired to detect agency and purpose in the environment - a tendency called the “hyperactive agency detection device.”
+This cuts both ways: it explains why theistic beliefs are so common (they’re cognitively natural) but also suggests they may be products of cognitive biases rather than accurate perception of reality.

 Reliabilism and proper function.
-Plantinga’s own proper function epistemology holds that beliefs are warranted when produced by cognitive faculties functioning properly according to a design plan aimed at truth.
+Plantinga’s own proper function epistemology holds that beliefs are warranted when produced by minds functioning properly according to a design plan aimed at truth.
 Naturalists argue that evolution provides exactly such a design plan, making proper function epistemology compatible with naturalism despite Plantinga’s protests.

 Relationship to Other Arguments

 The EAAN is closely related to the Argument from Reason, which makes a broader case that naturalism undermines the reliability of rational thought.
-Where the EAAN focuses specifically on the evolutionary origins of cognition, the Argument from Reason (following C.S.
+Where the EAAN focuses on the evolutionary origins of cognition, the Argument from Reason (following C.S.
 Lewis) targets the more general question of whether physical causation can ground rational inference.
-The two arguments share the same basic strategy - arguing that naturalism is self-defeating - and face many of the same objections.
+Both share the same basic strategy - arguing that naturalism is self-defeating - and face many of the same objections.

 The Argument from Consciousness offers a complementary approach from a different angle.
-Rather than questioning whether evolved minds can be reliable, it questions whether physical processes can produce conscious experience at all.
+Rather than asking whether evolved minds can be reliable, it asks whether physical processes can produce conscious experience at all.
 Together, these three arguments form a cluster of challenges centered on the nature of mind.

-The Moral Argument for God employs a parallel structure in the ethical domain: if moral beliefs evolved for survival rather than tracking objective moral truth, then evolutionary naturalism undermines moral realism.
-All four arguments share the strategy of claiming that naturalism cannot ground some important feature of our mental lives - reason, consciousness, morality, or cognitive reliability.
+The Moral Argument for God uses a parallel structure in ethics: if moral beliefs evolved for survival rather than tracking objective moral truth, then evolutionary naturalism undermines moral realism.
+All four arguments share the strategy of claiming naturalism can’t ground some important feature of our mental lives - reason, consciousness, morality, or cognitive reliability.

-Critics often point out that the Burden of Proof Argument applies forcefully here: the EAAN does not provide positive evidence for God’s existence but instead tries to undermine naturalism, leaving theism as the last option standing.
-An argument that merely weakens the competition, without providing its own evidence, is inherently limited.
-The Occam’s Razor principle also applies - invoking a supernatural designer to explain cognitive reliability introduces additional complexity that requires justification.
+Critics often note that the Burden of Proof Argument applies forcefully here: the EAAN doesn’t provide positive evidence for God’s existence but tries to undermine naturalism, leaving theism as the last option standing.
+An argument that just weakens the competition, without providing its own evidence, is inherently limited.
+The Occam’s Razor principle also applies - invoking a supernatural designer to explain cognitive reliability adds complexity that requires justification.

 Common Misconceptions

 “The EAAN says evolution is false.”
-It does not.
+It doesn’t.
 Plantinga accepts evolution.
 The argument targets the combination of naturalism and evolution, claiming they are jointly self-defeating.
 Plantinga believes evolution is true but guided by God.

 “The EAAN proves God exists.”
 The argument is defensive, not constructive.
-Even if fully successful, it would only show that naturalism is self-defeating - it would not positively establish God’s existence.
+Even if fully successful, it would only show naturalism is self-defeating - it wouldn’t positively establish God’s existence.
 Other non-naturalist worldviews (panpsychism, idealism, neutral monism) would also escape the self-defeat charge.

-“Plantinga claims we cannot trust science.”
-Plantinga’s claim is conditional: if naturalism is true, then we cannot trust our faculties.
-He believes we can trust our faculties because he believes theism (not naturalism) is true.
-The argument is an attack on naturalism, not on science or on evolution.
+“Plantinga claims we can’t trust science.”
+His claim is conditional: if naturalism is true, then we can’t trust our minds.
+He believes we can trust our minds because he believes theism (not naturalism) is true.
+The argument is an attack on naturalism, not on science or evolution.

 Our Scoring

-The soundness score of 20 reflects that the EAAN, while cleverly constructed, rests on a deeply questionable central premise - that natural selection cannot produce reliable cognitive faculties.
+The soundness score of 20 reflects that the EAAN, while cleverly built, rests on a deeply questionable central premise - that natural selection cannot produce reliable minds.
 The argument’s fanciful scenarios of false beliefs producing adaptive behavior are logically possible but biologically implausible.
-Evolutionary epistemology provides strong reasons to think that truth-tracking is the most efficient and robust cognitive strategy for surviving in complex environments, and the empirical success of science provides overwhelming a posteriori evidence that our cognitive faculties are substantially reliable.
-The argument also faces the bootstrapping objection: its skeptical conclusion, if taken seriously, would undermine the very reasoning used to construct the argument in the first place, creating a self-referential paradox.
-Most philosophers working in epistemology and philosophy of mind consider the EAAN an interesting but ultimately unsuccessful challenge to naturalism.
+Evolutionary epistemology gives strong reasons to think truth-tracking is the most efficient and robust cognitive strategy for surviving in complex environments, and the success of science is overwhelming real-world evidence that our minds are substantially reliable.
+The argument also faces a bootstrapping objection: its skeptical conclusion, if taken seriously, would undermine the very reasoning used to build the argument, creating a self-referential paradox.
+Most philosophers working in epistemology and philosophy of mind see the EAAN as interesting but ultimately unsuccessful.

-The Creator score of 50 is the highest, alongside Higher Power, because the EAAN - if sound - most directly suggests that our cognitive faculties were designed for truth by an intelligent being.
-The idea of a designer who built minds to be reliable maps naturally onto a Creator concept.
-However, the argument does not specify what kind of creator or provide evidence of specific creative acts, which limits the score.
+The Creator score of 50 is the highest, tied with Higher Power, because the EAAN - if sound - most directly suggests our minds were designed for truth by an intelligent being.
+A designer who built minds to be reliable maps naturally onto a Creator concept.
+However, the argument doesn’t specify what kind of creator or provide evidence of specific creative acts, which limits the score.

-The Higher Power score of 50 matches the Creator score because the argument equally supports a vaguer notion of some rational principle or consciousness behind reality that ensures our minds can track truth.
-A Higher Power that grounds the rational order of the universe would satisfy the argument’s requirements without needing to be a personal being with specific attributes.
+The Higher Power score of 50 matches the Creator score because the argument equally supports a vaguer idea of some rational principle or consciousness behind reality that ensures our minds can track truth.
+A Higher Power that grounds the rational order of the universe would meet the argument’s requirements without needing to be a personal being with specific attributes.

-The Personal God score of 45 is slightly lower because the EAAN, even if sound, establishes only that something designed our minds for reliability - not that this designer is omniscient, omnibenevolent, or personally invested in human affairs.
-The gap between “a rational designer ensured cognitive reliability” and “the God of classical theism who hears prayers and intervenes in history” is substantial.
-Plantinga himself bridges this gap through his broader Reformed epistemology, but the EAAN alone does not provide the resources to do so.
-The score is still moderate because a personal God who cares about truthful relationship with humans would have strong motivation to equip us with reliable cognitive faculties.
+The Personal God score of 45 is slightly lower because the EAAN, even if sound, establishes only that something designed our minds for reliability - not that this designer is all-knowing, all-good, or personally invested in human affairs.
+The gap between “a rational designer ensured cognitive reliability” and “the God of classical theism who hears prayers and intervenes in history” is large.
+Plantinga himself bridges this gap through his broader Reformed epistemology, but the EAAN alone doesn’t provide the resources to do so.
+The score is still moderate because a personal God who cares about a truthful relationship with humans would have strong motivation to give us reliable minds.